ptupitsyn/ptupitsyn.github.io/_posts/2022-11-17-Ignite-Anywhere-With-Net-Native-Aot.md

 # Calling .NET Library from Rust

-Nothing special here, just make sure that the library file has `lib` prefix (`libignite.so` in our case), Rust seems to require it for some reason.
+Nothing special here, just make sure that the library file has a proper ["soname"](https://en.wikipedia.org/wiki/Soname) with `lib` prefix (`libignite.so` in our case).

 1. Create a project: `cargo init`
 2. Add `build.rs` to link the library: